briancavalier/avow/README.md

 ## Can I use it?

 Yes, but you shouldn't.
 You should try [when.js](https://github.com/cujojs/when) instead.
-It is even faster (although currently its resolutions are synchronous), and provides many more features, like dealing with collections of promises, competitive races, and timed promises.
+It is even faster and provides many more features, like dealing with collections of promises, competitive races, and timed promises.

 ## *Should* I use it?